 Tasha called me Thursday and told me an amazing story of how God was showing up in a mighty way in a prayer group at the factory where she works.
 She asked that I type a letter for her to share with the group expressing her thankfulness to them for helping her through this tough time.
 I am sending the letter out to all of you to read.
 The words are hers, not mine.
 The words tell a story that touched a lot of hearts when it was passed around at the factory where Tasha works Friday.
 I hope it touches yours as well.

 To My Friends Who Pray With Me at Work

 Dear Prayer Circle,

 I have never been able to talk in front of a lot of people even on my very best days.
 Now with me being in such an emotional state, it is even harder for me.
-But I do want each of you to know of the great things God has done for me as I have faced the greatest loss, and deepest grief you can ever imagine.
+But I do want each of you to know of the great things God has done for me as I have faced the greatest loss and deepest grief you can ever imagine.

 When my son passed away I was devastated.
 I never felt so much pain, anger, guilt, sadness, or loneliness in my life.
 I didn't think I could make it, and I actually didn't want to.
-I've even had thoughts of suicide, because I thought being here without my baby would be just too hard to bear.
-One day at work, I had a break down of sorts as every thing seemed to hit me all at once.
+I've even had thoughts of suicide because I thought being here without my baby would be just too hard to bear.
+One day at work, I had a break down of sorts as everything seemed to hit me all at once.
 I was so overwhelmed.

-I started praying harder than I’ve ever prayed before, harder than I even knew I could.
+I started praying harder than I’ve ever prayed before, harder than I ever knew I could.
 I cried out to God.
 I told Him I needed Him and I knew there was no way I could do this without Him.